 Consider asking your nutritionist to provide more substantial food that is similar to what your child would eat at home.
-There are some options available like pre-packaged supplements ('Real Food Blends').
+There are some options available like pre-packaged supplements.

 Use a high quality blender to make more diverse meals and nutrients.
-You can purchase a discounted commercial grade blender via the Medical Hardship Discount Program (Blendtec participates).
+You can purchase a discounted commercial grade blender via the Medical Hardship Discount Program.